TrevorTheAmazing/LemonadeStand/README.md

 DONE - (5 points): As a developer, I want to make good, consistent commits.
 DONE - (5 points): As a player, I want the ability to make a recipe for my lemonade, so thatI can include x-amount of lemons, x-amount of sugar, and x-amount of ice.
+DONE - (10 points): As a player, I want a weather system that includes a forecast and actual weather, so that I can get a predicted forecast for a day or week and then what the actual weather is on the given day.
 DONE - (10 points (5 points each)): As a developer, I want to pinpoint at least two placeswhere I used one of the SOLID design principles and discuss my reasoning, so that I can properly understand good code design.
 Minimum of two SOLID design principlesmust be used.
 DONE - (10 points): As a developer, I want to implement the SOLID design principles as well as C# best practices in my project, so that the project is as well-designed as possible.
 DONE - (10 points): As a player, I want my game to be playable for at least seven days.